TairYerniyazov/SimpleLanguageModel/README.md

 # WordRNN: Recurrent Neural Network Language Model

 Quite simple RNN using LSTMs as its main units and words as tokens.
-The model has been trained on several Jack London's novels.
+The model has been trained on several Jack London's novels
+(60 epochs, 1.4Mb of text, 10k words in vocabulary).

 ## Getting Started